What does the School ADvance system include?

 The School ADvance system includes three essential components:

-- School ADvance Administrator Evaluation Tools to help districts, not only comply with Michigan’s requirements to annually evaluate principals, central office administrators and superintendents, but also use the results to stimulate learning, growth, and adaptation.
+- School ADvance Administrator Evaluation Tools to help districts to comply with Michigan’s requirements to annually evaluate principals, central office administrators and superintendents, but also use the results to stimulate learning, growth, and adaptation.

-- School ADvance Training and Support to help districts implement the School ADvance Administrator Evaluation System and provide ongoing assistance through an Implementation Network that emphasizes developing district capacity.
+- School ADvance Training and Support to help districts implement the School ADvance Administrator Evaluation System and provide ongoing assistance that emphasizes developing district capacity.

 Please click the questions below to view more frequently asked questions.